sap-linuxlab/community.sap_infrastructure/roles/sap_vm_provision/README.md

 - Host Specification Dictionary, containing 1..n Plans
 - Host OS Image Dictionary

-Dependent on the choices made by the end user, host/s will be provisioend to the target Infrastructure Platform.
+Dependent on the choices made by the end user, host/s will be provisioned to the target Infrastructure Platform.

 ## Scope